Isaac-To/EasyBot.py/README.md

 By using this program, you hereby agree to the terms of the license agreement included.

-"Official" plugins can be found by looking at my other repositories that are labeled "for Easy-Bot".
+"Official" plugins can be found by looking at my other repositories that are labeled "Easy-Bot".

 Created by chisaku-dev on 2/6/2021